jasonbayton/11ty/_src/blog/2020/02/android-enterprise-in-11-google-reduces-visibility-and-control-with-cope-to-bolster-privacy.md

 Google clearly don’t agree with this approach.
 Instead, they fall in line with the organisations and regions of the world that consider any personal use offered by an organisation being subject to unquestionable privacy, allowing employees to do whatever they wish with the device without any visibility offered to the organisation.

-<figure class="wp-block-pullquote">> For regulated orgs that want to allow some personal use COMP was ideal and Google should maintain both
+> For regulated orgs that want to allow some personal use COMP was ideal and Google should maintain both
 >
 > <cite>From an MSP</cite>

-</figure>Google advertise the replacement of COPE in its current form as a big win for IT, giving them (or us, since I fall under this umbrella with my managed estate) the ability to “confidently extend the same privacy protections to a company-owned device that people have come to expect from the work profile on a personally-owned device”, which is super, where that is desired, but equally in many circumstances having restrictions imposed by a 3rd party on how a corporate device is managed is absolutely *not* desired.
+Google advertise the replacement of COPE in its current form as a big win for IT, giving them (or us, since I fall under this umbrella with my managed estate) the ability to “confidently extend the same privacy protections to a company-owned device that people have come to expect from the work profile on a personally-owned device”, which is super, where that is desired, but equally in many circumstances having restrictions imposed by a 3rd party on how a corporate device is managed is absolutely *not* desired.
 I’ve made similar comments on how MobileIron limit WPoFMD management according to their own view of how a device should be managed, as opposed to simply supporting the deployment scenario in totality and leaving organisations to manage their own estates.

 Neither view is right or wrong, justifications can be provided for either side of the fence on which you sit, however Google have chosen to make it harder for those who don’t desire abject privacy with no wiggle-room.